 Must be good, high-quality English that doesn’t require a lot of editing.

-We can’t accept articles from other job search/career coaches or content writers (resumes, LinkedIn profiles, biographies, cover letters, etc.) or any other practitioners who offer similar services to ours.
+We don’t accept articles from other career coaches or practitioners who write resumes, LinkedIn profiles, biographies, cover letters, etc., or any other practitioners/companies that offer similar services and products to ours.

 We will promote your content on our social media channels, and expect that you will do the same.

 Include a 6 to 12-word headline with the main topic/keyword in it.
-It should compel the reader to want to read.
+It should compel the reader to want to read the article.
 Don’t get too crazy with the headline because we’ll probably edit it slightly anyway.

 The opening should make the reader want to continue reading.
 For instance, you could open with a problem facing executives in job search or their careers, and provide solutions.